freygrob/my-Horton/README.md

     PS my-Horton> .\build_box.ps1

 ## How-To Create VM with Vagrant

 Make sure you have installed VirtualBox, Vagrant, and 'vagrant' executable is in your path.

-You -still- are in "my-Horton" directory.
+You are -still- in "my-Horton" directory.

 ### my-Ambari

+Simplest way:

+    PS my-Horton> .\build_vm.ps1

+In detail:

 1) (**Optional**) Clone repository 'my-Ambari' in 'vagrant' folder :